-OPIATE OVERDOSE - ADULT BLS/ALS

-1. If the patient has respiratory depression, miosis and a history suggestive of possible opiate overdose, initiate ventilation using BVM and administer 0.4 mg Naloxone IVP.

-- A. If unable to administer IV, administer 2mg of naloxone IN or IM - B. IN or IM auto-injector by EMT-B is permitted. - 2.
+OPIATE OVERDOSE - ADULT BLS/ALS OPIATE OVERDOSE - PEDIATRIC ALS ONLY If the patient has respiratory depression, miosis and a history suggestive of possible opiate overdose, initiate ventilation using BVM and administer 0.4 mg Naloxone IVP.
+A. If unable to administer IV, administer 2mg of naloxone IN or IM B. IN or IM auto-injector by EMT-B is permitted.
 If respiratory depression persists after 2 minutes, repeat IV, IM or IN via alternating nostrils until respirations are adequate or a total of 2 mg IV or 4mg IN of naloxone has been administered.
+If the patient has respiratory depression, miosis and a history suggestive of possible opiate overdose, initiate ventilation using BVM and administer 0.1 mg/kg (up to 2mg) Naloxone IVP or intra- nasally.
+If respiratory depression persists after 2 minutes, contact medical control for recommendations for any further dosing.